BedOfRoses/BedOfRoses/README.md

 - 👋 Hi, I’m @BedOfRoses
 - 👀 I’m interested in ...
-CS:GO and programming
+CS2 and programming
 - 🌱 I’m currently learning ...
 C++(UnrealEngine), OpenGL, C#(Unity)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 You don't.